purdue-cs193-fall-2019/homework-1-niralirai/index.md

+# Nirali's First CS193 Homework

+### My Favorite Things About CS193
+- This class has amazing lecturers
+- My TAs are super nice
+- Vim

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.